Turkey blocks access to Deutsche Welle and Voice of America

 State Department spokesman Ned Price tweeted when the licensing regulation emerged in February that the U.S. was concerned with RTUK’s “decision to expand government control over free press outlets.”

 In response, Turkish Foreign Ministry spokesman Tanju Bilgic noted that the U.S. required Turkey’s state English-language broadcaster, TRT World, to register as a foreign agent under a law intended for lobbyists and public relations firms working for foreign governments.
-TRT said it was newsgathering and reporting like any other international media.
+TRT said it was newsgathering and reporting like any other international media but had to register as a foreign agent in 2020.

 “TRT abides by relevant regulations for its activities in the U.S. Is that censorship?
 We expect the same from @VoATurkish and others,” Bilgic tweeted.